 While half all researchers were women, this fell to fewer than a quarter of Producers and Directors, the next rung up the ladder, and there were almost no female editors or heads of department.
 I came up with an obvious solution to the problem, promote more women.
 Which they did, and as a result shortly afterwards I became a Producer Director.

-I left TV after 15 years to move into the public sector.
+sector.
 I was recruited by the FSA, the new financial regulator, to set up its consumer education function.
-There had been a massive pensions mis-selling scandal in the 1990s following de-regulation of the financial system and the FSA was set up, in part, to try to prevent this happening again.
-The idea was that effective consumer protection can be underpinned by ensuring that people understand what they're being sold.
+There had been a massive pensions mis-selling scandal in the 1990s